[Updated Dec 2019]

 Interaction Analytics (including speech analytics) does all the hard work for you by “listening” to all forms of communication to spot predefined keywords and expressions that can indicate both problem and opportunity areas as well as valuable insight.

 Similarly, being able to search thousands of interactions using keywords such as competitor names, and phrases that indicate customer dissatisfaction, means you can reduce customer churn and consequently loss of revenue.
-Equiniti, for example, with the use of Interaction Analytics, delivered 30,000 improved customer experiences based on the data provided by this technology, causing a 2% increase in customer satisfaction scores. used Interaction Analytics to reduce their customer journey.
+Equiniti, for example, with the use of Interaction/Speech Analytics, delivered 30,000 improved customer experiences based on the data provided by this technology, causing a 2% increase in customer satisfaction scores.

 These include application launch, mouse selection, field entry, information copy/paste, template auto-fill and calculations; allowing agents to focus on more challenging tasks of greater value to the business.